digitoby/London-Bike-Share-Analysis/README.md

 ![Screenshot of dashboard](https://github.com/digitoby/London-Bike-Share-Analysis/blob/main/images/london_bike_dash.png)

 The dashboard is interactive, allowing the user to select a time period on the line chart.
 It automatically updates to show the total number of bike shares and a heatmap.
 The heatmap captures temperature vs wind speeds and the corresponding bike shares for those conditions.

+As you can tell from the moving average line chart, summer is the best season for bike shares and winter is the worst.
+The heatmap tells us that moderate weather is the condition for higher bike shares.
+We can then draft two strategies:
+- Prioritize the summer season.
+A conventional analysis would recommend that the company push more advertisements and resources before and during summer to drive purchases.
+- Prioritize the winter season.
+As an innovater, I like to think outside the box.
+Instead of spending more resources when sales are already high, perhaps it's more worthwhile to focus on the winter when sales are lower.
+For example, putting out different bike models with imrpoved tread for wet/icy ground or converting bike share hubs to be indoors.
+The summer reveals how high demand can be for bike shares.
+If companies adjust and make winter bike shares more accessible, they would see more profit year-round.